 Research with high industrial relevance

 BTH conducts highly interesting research in areas that are of great importance for society.

-The research, which is fully in line with BTH’s profile, takes place in two different environments where connections to industry is strong and collaboration with companies is essential.
-Both research environments have funding from the Knowledge Foundation (KK-stiftelsen) in Sweden.
+The research, which is fully in line with BTH’s profile, takes place in three different environments where connections to industry is strong and collaboration with companies is essential.
+All research environments have funding from the Knowledge Foundation (KK-stiftelsen) in Sweden.

 The next generation of sustainable products

 One focuses on the production of digital methods and tools to develop the next generation of sustainable products in the manufacturing industry.
 The initiative involves developing model-driven support system for product development, prototyping and visualization to become more efficient and value creation.
 The research is carried out in collaboration with a number of companies e.g. Volvo, Tetra Pak and GKN Aerospace.
 Read more.

 Value from large and complex data

 The other focuses on creating resource-efficient systems for the analysis of large amounts of data.
 The research is conducted in cooperation with a number of companies including Ericsson, Telenor and Sony Mobile Communications.
 BTH is considered to be one of the six in the world in software engineering.
 The area is of great importance in today’s society, given the extent to which we rely on computers and functioning software.
 Read more.

 New working methods for software industry